 The main bedroom and bunk bedroom both have sliding doors leading into the wetroom bathroom.
 More on the bathroom in a little bit.

-As if two bedrooms isn’t enough, there is also a double cabin bed which looks awesome tucked away in the lounge behind barn-style wooden doors.
-There is even a little step up into the cabin bed so maybe really fun for kids to sleep or even play in.
+As if two bedrooms aren’t enough, there is also a double cabin bed which looks awesome tucked away in the lounge behind barn-style wooden doors.
+There is even a little step up into the cabin bed so may be really fun for kids to sleep or even play in.
 I can imagine my nephew loving the cabin bed.